Organic ChemistryCommon Misconceptions

 Misconception 3: "All alkanes are gases"

 Only the first four alkanes (methane to butane, C1-C4) are gases at room temperature.
 C5-C17 are liquids (petrol, kerosene, diesel), and C18+ are waxy solids (like candle wax).
-The boiling point increases with chain length because of stronger intermolecular forces.
+The boiling point increases with chain length because of stronger forces between molecules.

 Keep building this topic